Executive Summary: E-2 Visa Timeline

 Parallel Timing Strategy: Optimal Efficiency

-A properly managed E2 visa preparation timeline is not sequential.
+A properly managed E-2 visa preparation timeline is not sequential.
 The business plan, source of funds documentation, and corporate structuring should proceed simultaneously.

 When coordinated effectively, many investors can complete full E2 preparation within approximately 4 to 8 weeks.
 Delays typically arise from incomplete financial documentation, complex fund tracing issues, or late-stage business restructuring.